Edwards closes out Timberwolves' 107-97 win against Kings - WHIZ News

 De’Aaron Fox had 28 points for the Kings and Buddy Hield finished with 16 off the bench.
 Sacramento had a season-high 20 offensive rebounds but lost for the fifth time in six games.

+“We didn’t do anything to impose our will on the game,” Kings coach Luke Walton said.
+“We did offensive rebound.
+We rebounded the ball pretty well tonight.
+Two transition points, that’s just us not being committed to playing how we want to play.”

-Prior to the game, Kings coach Luke Walton stressed the need for better rebounding from his team, repeatedly mentioning it in regards to matchups in the game and potential lineups going forward.
+Prior to the game, Walton stressed the need for better rebounding from his team, repeatedly mentioning it in regards to matchups in the game and potential lineups going forward.

 The rebounding kept Sacramento in the game.